CarlosDominguezBecerril/Adding-Features-to-a-Basque-PoS-Tagger-Model/README.md

 ## Code

-The code is available in Jupyter Notebook
+The code is available in a Jupyter Notebook

 ## Results